 |Rent a Room Agreement, advanced Word .dotfile.||£14.98 inc VAT||Buy Now|

 Renting out a room in your own home is a good way to earn extra money.
-HM Revenue & Customs supports such arrangements by allowing a certain amount of rental income (just over £350 per month) to be tax free.
+HM Revenue & Customs supports such arrangements by allowing a certain amount of rental income (£7,500 per year) to be tax free.
 This is known as the Rent a Room scheme (see below).
 Room Rental Agreements are popular with students and young people leaving home for the first time because it can be more affordable to rent a single room than a whole property.

 The Rent a Room scheme applies only to owner-occupiers and tenants who receive rent from letting furnished accommodation in their only or family home.
 Your only or family home is the one where you/your family live for most of the time.
 A lodger is someone who pays to live in your home, sometimes with meals provided, and who shares the family rooms.
 A lodger can occupy a single room or an entire floor of your home.
 However, the scheme does not apply if your home is converted into separate flats that you rent out, nor does the scheme apply if you let unfurnished accommodation in your home.

 From 1 February 2016 all residential landlords in England need to check that someone has the right to live in the UK before letting a property to them.
 This includes landlords who take in lodgers or sub-let property.
 Failure to carry out proper checks can result in a landlord being fined up to £3,000.
 Landlords can avoid liability by appointing a letting agent to carry out the checks.
 It applies to new tenancy agreements entered into on or after 1 February 2016.
 For further information see the official code of practice.